Batman12456/Electronic-Components-Recognition-and-Fault-Detection/README.md

 undefined

-pcb components - v2 2021-11-29 9:43pm
+pcb components - v2
 ==============================

-This dataset was exported via roboflow.ai on November 29, 2021 at 8:45 PM GMT
+This dataset was exported via roboflow.ai.

 It includes 1416 images.
 Electronics-componets are annotated in YOLO v5 PyTorch format.